snowmanman/PCM/README.md

 Some original algorithm codes for 3D point cloud model processing.

-This include the original codes of fuzzy k-means, DBSCAN and RANSAC algorithm.
+This include the original codes of fuzzy k-means, DBSCAN and RANSAC algorithms.